Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

 Baylor Schedule Analysis

-- Against the No. 12 Utah Utes on November 14, the Bears notched their best win of the season, an 84-77 home victory.
+- The Bears took down the No. 12 Utah Utes in an 84-77 win on November 14, which was their signature victory of the season.

-- The Bears have tied for the 15th-most Quadrant 1 victories in the nation (one).
+- The Bears have tied for the 15th-most Quadrant 1 wins in the country (one).

-- Baylor has two wins versus Quadrant 2 teams, tied for the fifth-most in the country.
+- Baylor has tied for the fifth-most Quadrant 2 wins in the nation (two).

 Get tickets for any college basketball game this season at Ticketmaster!